hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 specified or newer CPU platform.
 Applicable values are the friendly names of CPU platforms, such as "Intel Haswell" or "Intel Sandy Bridge".

-* `oauth_scopes` - (Optional) Scopes that are used by NAP when creating node pools.
+* `oauth_scopes` - (Optional) Scopes that are used by NAP and GKE Autopilot when creating node pools.
 Use the "https://www.googleapis.com/auth/cloud-platform" scope to grant access to all APIs.
 It is recommended that you set `service_account` to a non-default service account and grant IAM roles to that service account for only the resources that it needs.

 -> `monitoring.write` is always enabled regardless of user input.  `monitoring` and `logging.write` may also be enabled depending on the values for `monitoring_service` and `logging_service`.

-* `service_account` - (Optional) The Google Cloud Platform Service Account to be used by the node VMs.
+* `service_account` - (Optional) The Google Cloud Platform Service Account to be used by the node VMs created by GKE Autopilot or NAP.

 * `boot_disk_kms_key` - (Optional) The Customer Managed Encryption Key used to encrypt the boot disk attached to each node in the node pool.
 This should be of the form projects/[KEY_PROJECT_ID]/locations/[LOCATION]/keyRings/[RING_NAME]/cryptoKeys/[KEY_NAME].
 For more information about protecting resources with Cloud KMS Keys please see: https://cloud.google.com/compute/docs/disks/customer-managed-encryption